Basic Science researchers gain access to BioRender Premium

 BioRender is a web-based program that helps researchers create scientific figures up to 50 times faster than traditional tools.
 The tool combines a library of over 50,000 scientifically accurate, expert-validated life science icons and templates with intuitive drag-and-drop functionality.
 The platform allows for creation of publication-quality figures in minutes with no drawing skills required.
 Additionally, BioRender allows for secure, team-based collaborations, allowing individuals to share illustrations with their lab or team; members can be easily added or removed as necessary.

-The benefits of BioRender Premium include the ability to create unlimited illustrations, export high-resolution images, publish your illustrations in journals, request custom icons, and access all content on the website.
+The benefits of BioRender Premium include the ability to create unlimited illustrations, export high-resolution images, publish your illustrations in journals, request custom icons, access all content on their website, create posters with Vanderbilt’s brand colors, generate graphs and other data visualizations, and more.

 Frequently Asked Questions